 2.3 At the discretion of University officials, disciplinary action under this Code of Student Rights and Responsibilities may proceed in advance of or during the pendency of other proceedings.

 2.4 Application--These policies and procedures, as from time to time amended, shall apply to all undergraduate and graduate students of Ball State University and shall be deemed a part of the terms and conditions of admission and enrollment of all students.
 These policies and procedures shall apply to a student's conduct even if the student withdraws from the University while a disciplinary matter is pending.
 These policies and procedures, and any amendments hereto, shall take effect on the date prescribed by the Board of Trustees and shall remain in effect until rescinded or modified by the Board of Trustees.

 2.6 Amendments and Review--Amendments may be proposed by the Ball State Student Government Association, University Senate, administrative staff, or by the Board of Trustees.
-In addition, the Code of Student Rights and Responsibilities shall be reviewed at least every two years under the direction of the Director of Student Rights and Responsibilities or other University official designated by the Vice President for Student Affairs and Dean of Students.
+In addition, the Code of Student Rights and Responsibilities shall be reviewed at least every two years under the direction of the Director of Student Rights and Responsibilities or other University official designated by the Vice President for Student Affairs and Enrollment Services and Dean of Students.
 The Code was last reviewed and amended in 2015.

 2.7 Notice--A notice of the Code of Student Rights and Responsibilities will be sent at the beginning of each semester to the University community by email.

 Copyright © 2016 Ball State University 2000 W. University Ave.
 Muncie, IN 47306